okaram/IntroJava/Basics.md

 The Java compiler is called *javac*.
 Usually we name our java files with the .java extension, so you'd use a command like javac Hello.java , which would generate a Hello.class file.
 You'd then be able to execute that file with java Hello.

+Notice that at the very beginning we will use web sites like [JavaRepl](http://javarepl.com) and [CodingBat](http://codingbat.org) which directly interpret and print the results for java code.
+This is quite useful, but not the usual way.

 ## IDEs
 Many times, you want a program that does more than a simple text editor; we many times use an Integrated Development Environment, or IDE, which understands our programming langugage and can help us with syntax highlighting and auto-completing options.